 - 76% of respondents have financial plans in place – far more than the worldwide average of 50% – while 57% of Indians have also sought professional financial advice.
-(This is awesome – 76% HAVE FINANCIAL PLANS – do even 7.6% Indians know what is financial planning.
+(This is awesome – 76% HAVE FINANCIAL PLANS – do even 7.6% of Indians know what is financial planning.
 No comments on professional financial advice or what you call the insurance agent’s advice)

 - The internet is emerging as a prominent source of financial information and advice for people in India, with 50% of respondents using official financial websites to guide their decision making.
-(It is a good news for TFL but what I write is information & even other websites provide information – but information is not KNOWLEDGE)
+(It is good news for TFL but what I write is an information & even other websites provide information – but the information is not KNOWLEDGE)

 - Independent financial advisers (33%) and banks (21%) are the most common sources of professional financial advice in India.
 (Check what kind of professional advice people are getting – Banks & Independent financial advisers)

 For individuals who want to take action now to improve their financial well-being later in life, there is a simple 5-step checklist based on the research:

 - Establish some clear goals, both short and long term

 - Implement the plan

 These are great 5 points but are these based on the survey.
 Is this survey done by the world’s no. 1 online survey company – Speak Asia.